 Okay, Grandia 2.
 Now this is… an interesting case.
 Honestly, I remember little of the game, and I’m not sure how much I would like it today, but back then it was all sorts of magical.

-But back in the day, I remember really enjoying the adventure, and was genuinely bummed out as I came closer and closer to the finale.
+I remember really enjoying the adventure, and was genuinely bummed out as I came closer and closer to the finale.
 My brother was also playing the game at the time, but he was a lot farther behind in the story compared to myself, and I clearly remember telling him how envious I was of him because he still had a lot of the game to experience, while I was nearly done with it.
 Silly, I know, but I was young, haha.

-The first game, I felt, had a nice atmosphere going on but was fairly average — the second game, on the other hand, completely won me over.
+The first Shadow Hearts, I felt, had a nice atmosphere going on but was fairly average — the second game, on the other hand, completely won me over.
 For one, it does indeed use the “Journey” formula.
 Like, this is a textbook example of it.
 A cast of diverse characters, going on an adventure in an alternate 1910s, journeying all around alternate JRPG Europe.
 It’s a pretty fascinating setting, to be honest, since it’s both familiar and magical at the same time.
 Also, in a very bold move, the game decided to declare the bad ending of the first game as canon, and used it to kickstart the storyline of the second game in a pretty brilliant way… and still managed to tie it up in a way that may or may not have just made the original game’s good ending canon at the same time (yes, I know, stay with me though) with a pretty interesting twist.
 Actually, the true ending of SH2 is so memorable, so ambiguous (and bittersweet) that I’m willing to bet you still have people discussing it to this day.

 Nonetheless, Shadow Hearts 2 is an absolute gem of a JRPG that no PS2 owner should miss out on.